Devil among the tailors: Name origins

 On 15 August 1805, a play called The Tailors: A Tragedy for Warm Weather, starring William Dowton, was presented at the theatre, then known as The Little Theatre in the Hay.
 The London tailors took exception to this satire on their craft, and thousands rioted, both inside and outside the theatre.
 The special constables were helpless against the overwhelming odds, so a troop of Life Guards was called.
 Sixteen prisoners were taken and the rest dispersed.
 The Life Guards did their job so effectively that it was likened to a skittle ball ploughing through the skittles.
 Thereafter, the game of Table Skittles (or Bar Skittles) was often referred to as ‘Devil Among the Tailors’ (or Devil Among the Tailors).

 Fairburn's edition of the play is entitled The Devil among the Tailors, it includes an account of the event.
+The event also inspired a popular Scottish country dance, The Deil Amang the Tailors, published in 1801.

 In the picturesque name, the 'devil' refers to the ball and the 'tailors' are the skittles.